ceu-lang/ceu/docs/manual/v0.20/docs/statements/abstractions.md

 #### Code Declaration

-Code abstractions specify a list of input parameters in between `(` and `)`.
+Code abstractions specify a list of input parameters in between the symbols `(` and `)`.
 Each parameter specifies a [storage class](#TODO) with modifiers, a type and an identifier (optional in declarations).
-A `void` list specifies that the code has no parameters.
+A `void` list specifies that the abstraction has no parameters.

 Code abstractions also specify an output return type.
-A `code/await` may use `FOREVER` to indicate that the code never returns.
+A `code/await` may use `FOREVER` as output to indicate that it never returns.

 A `code/await` may also specify an optional *initialization return list*, which represents local resources created in the outermost scope of its body.